jaxdid/FizzBuzzJava/README.md

 #FizzBuzz in Java

-## Authors
+### Authors
 - Matt Gough
 - Alain Lemaire

-## Description
+### Description
 An implementation of the FizzBuzz kata in Java.
+Built using IntelliJ IDEA.